Epidural Blood Patch

 - An IV will be placed in a vein.
 You may be given medicines or liquid through the IV.

 What will happen:

-Your caregiver will ask you to sit down, lie on your side, or lie on your stomach.
-He will locate the area of your spine where he will inject the blood.
-This will likely be right below your dural puncture site.
-Your caregiver will draw blood from a vein in your arm.
-He will then slowly inject the blood into the area of your spine near the puncture site.
-Tell your caregiver if you feel back or neck pain, or pain that spreads down your legs.
-Also tell your caregiver if your headache gets worse or you feel pressure.
+Your healthcare provider will ask you to sit down, lie on your side, or lie on your stomach.
+He or she will draw blood from a vein in your arm.
+The blood will slowly be injected into the area of your spine near the puncture site.
+Tell your healthcare provider if you feel back or neck pain, or pain that spreads down your legs.
+Also tell your healthcare provider if your headache gets worse or you feel pressure.

 After the procedure:

 - You will need to lie still and flat on your back for about 2 hours after your procedure.
 If this is a second procedure, you may need to lie flat for up to 24 hours.
-You may be directed to elevate your legs.
-Do not get up to walk until caregivers tell you it is okay.
+Do not get up to walk until healthcare providers tell you it is okay.

 - Your headache may improve immediately or within a few days.
-You may have mild back, neck, or leg pain, or a slight fever for 1 to 2 days after your procedure.
-Ask your caregiver if you may use NSAIDs for pain or fever.
+You may have mild back, neck, or leg pain, or a fever for 1 to 2 days after your procedure.
+Your healthcare provider may recommend NSAIDs for pain or fever.